johnmomberg/Interactive_Stellar_Evolution_Visualizer/README.md

 - **Radius**: Distance from the center (standard)
 - **Mass coordinate**: The amount of mass interior to each point.
 (For example, 'x = 1.5' means the location in the star where a sphere extending to your current radius would contain a total of 1.5 solar masses).

+#### 2. Choose type of star
+This tool emphasizes the ability to make comparisons.
+There are two types of comparisons students might want to make:

+- A: Compare one star at different points in its life
+- B: Compare stars of different masses at the same point in their lives

+In order to allow for both types of comparison, the way that you select a star depends on what you want to compare it to.
+Before selecting a star, you must choose a "comparison mode" from the following options:

+##### A. Select *mass* first
+Use this when you want to follow one star through its evolution.
+(For example: for a 1.0 solar mass star, how does the star change from the main sequence to the red giant phase?)

+1. First, select a **mass range** from the dropdown.
+2. The UI will show the evolutionary stages your selected mass goes through.
+(Different masses go through different stages, so the options displayed will depend on your previous selection.)
+3. Next, choose an **evolutionary stage** from the tabs that appear.

+Use this mode to answer the question: *"How does a particular star change over time?"*

+##### B. Select *stage* first
+Use this to compare how a particular evolutionary stage is experienced by stars of different masses.
+(For example: during the main sequence, what is the difference between a low-mass star and a high-mass star?)

+1. First, select an **evolutionary stage** from the dropdown.
+2. The UI will display which mass ranges have distinct behavior during that stage.
+(Different stages have different mass ranges where distinct behavior occurs, so the options displayed will depend on your previous selection.)
+3. Next, choose a **mass range** from the tabs that appear.

+Use this mode to answer the question: *“How do stars of different masses look at this particular stage?”*

+##### C. Free exploration

+This tool also functions as a general MESA file explorer.
+Rather than viewing types of stars in the context of their evolutionary stage ("main sequence", "red giant", "low mass", "high mass", etc), you can instead directly select the MESA file you would like to visualize.

+1. Use the File Browser to select a MESA folder.
+To select a folder, click on the icon to the left of its name.
+(Don't click the folder name; that enters the folder)
+2. Once a MESA folder has been selected, choose a specific point in time.
+Each point in time that can be selected is given a "model number" or "modelnum", which simply tells the program which MESA file to load.
+(Model numbers are used because models are not spaced linearly in time; more models are created during times where the star changes rapidly, and fewer models are created during times where the star goes long periods of time without changing.)

+##### Upload your own MESA folder

+You can upload MESA run in order to apply the visualizations I've created to your own data.

+1. A proper MESA folder should contain 'history.data' or 'trimmed_history.data' and a sequence of profile files like 'profile1.data', 'profile2.data', etc.
+2. Compress your MESA folder (right-click -> compress to .zip)
+3. Click **Upload** and select your .zip MESA folder

+After uploading, the folder may not immediately appear in the file browser.
+To fix this, follow these steps to refresh the file browser:
+1. Click the special folder **“Click HERE to refresh file browser”** to enter it.
+2. Inside is another fake folder labeled **“Click Back Arrow to refresh file browser”**.
+This folder simply exists so that its title instructs you what to do next: Click the **back arrow** to return to the parent folder.
+3. Entering and leaving a subfolder forces the file browser to refresh, and your uploaded folder should now be visible.

 ---

 ## Acknowledgements